hmcts/ccd-docker/PostgresV11.md

 ````

 1) Open a new terminal, make sure that CCD_POSTGRES_11 environment variable has been set.
-2) Stop and start ccd-docker again (Do NOT do a restart)
+2) Stop and start ccd-docker again
 3) Stop old DB container

 * Get the old DB container id, for instance: a210d7e11a5b